tiendoanmath/tiendoanmath.github.io/README.md

 ## Research Interest

-My research interests include algebraic geometry, number theory, and commutative algebra—particularly their connections with other areas of mathematics.
+My research interests include algebraic geometry, number theory, commutative algebra, and their connections with other areas of mathematics.

 For instance, in algebraic geometry, I am interested in $$\ell$$-adic (or $$p$$-adic) cohomology theories and their applications to problems in number theory, such as estimating exponential sums.
 In commutative algebra, I am often concerned with estimating an important invariant in algebraic geometry, namely, the Castelnuovo -- Mumford regularity by using tools from combinatorics, linear programming, additive number theory, and so on.